A woman sits at a high tea service.

 Advertising

 New York City doesn't shut down in the winter, thank you very much!
-We're just turning up the heat on all there is to do here!
-There are a lot of incredible things to do all season long during the snowiest time of year, including great museum exhibits and winter pop-ups to keep this town entertained.
-For something a bit more snuggly, check out the free fireplaces to cozy up by in NYC or lounge inside a sauna at one of the best spas.
-Don’t forget that New York is absolutely gorgeous in winter, so bundle up and go out to admire all the snow-covered trees at the best NYC parks, and enjoy fun winter celebrations.
+Instead, we're just turning up the heat on all there is to do here.
+There are plenty of incredible things to do all season long during the coldest time of year, including great museum exhibits and winter pop-ups.
+For something a bit more snuggly, check out the cozy fireplaces to warm up by in NYC or lounge inside a sauna at one of the best spas.

 RECOMMENDED: The best things to do outside this winter in NYC